plallin/plallin.dev/content/post/docker-dublin-2019.md

 I was invited to deliver a talk at the Dublin Docker Meetup!
 This meetup is centered around cloud technologies, including but not limited to Docker and Kubernetes.

 I talked about custom resources in Kubernetes.
-This is an introduction talk - explaining what customer resources are, how they work, and how to use them.
+This is an introduction talk - explaining what custom resources are, how they work, and how to use them.

 You will find my slides on [my SpeakerDeck](https://speakerdeck.com/plallin/introduction-to-custom-resources-in-kubernetes)